Antonia Bembo: Te Deum (3 voices)

 The three-part Te Deum is written for three vocal parts: two sopranos and a bass, with two violin parts and figured bass.
-It stays in the key of E minor from the beginning and dominates until the end, but with long passages in neighboring keys: successively, C major (Te ceternum), B minor (Sanctus), F-sharp minor, A major, E minor (Tu rex), G major, B-flat major (Aeterna fac), D minor (Per singulos dies), A minor (Miserere nostri), E minor (In te Domine).
+It stays in the key of E minor from the beginning, which dominates until the end, but with long passages in neighboring keys: successively, C major (Te ceternum), B minor (Sanctus), F-sharp minor, A major, E minor (Tu rex), G major, B-flat major (Aeterna fac), D minor (Per singulos dies), A minor (Miserere nostri), E minor (In te Domine).

 The Te Deum is followed by a large five-part chorus orchestra.
-On the title-page of the collection Deum, it mentioned a little divertimento per la Nascità del medesimo Principe.

 Te Deum (5 voices)

-The writing of the five-part Te Deum is skillful and represents a musician who should be trained in this type of techniques.
-It is not as same as Te Deum for three voices; instead, the musical language is complex and challenging.
+Compared to the three-part Te Deum, the writing of the five-part Te Deum is skillful and represents a high degree of musical training and techniques, with its musical language deemed complex and challenging.